 Escrow, Taxes, Insurance and Financing

-It is the Notario Publico who, best cialis medical in effect, cialis acts as a “Holding agent” for the involved parties and for this reason there are few escrow companies in Mexico.
+It is the Notario Publico who, in effect, acts as a “Holding agent” for the involved parties and for this reason there are few escrow companies in Mexico.
 At the present time there is no general use of title insurance in Mexico, although some American companies are providing coverage in some resort areas of the country.
 On the other hand, insurance companies do provide full home coverage-throughout Mexico.

 NOTARIO PUBLICO OR NOTARY PUBLIC